Dealing with Indirection

 You may also want to consider using

-bin/develop, which will clone the Bullet Train package of your choice to
+bin/hack, which will clone the Bullet Train core packages to

-local/ within your main application's root directory.
-Running this command will also automatically link the package to your main application and open it in the code editor for you, so you can start using the cloned repository and make changes to your main application right away.
+local/bullet_train-core within your main application's root directory.
+Running this command will also automatically link the packages to your main application and open bullet_train-core in the code editor for you, so you can start using the cloned repository and make changes to your main application right away.

 Note that in the example above, the view in question isn't actually coming from the application repository.
 Instead, it's being included from the